Acronyms

 - Can take many years to complete

-- If an outcome has a low incidence, RCTs are typically not feasible because the study size would need to be very large, and it would make the trial very expensive
+- If an outcome has a low incidence, RCTs are not typically feasible because many participants must be enrolled, making the trial expensive and complicated

 - Overview

-- RRCTs are randomized controlled trials that use large medical registries/databases to help streamline and simplify data collection
+- RRCTs are randomized controlled trials that use large medical registries/databases to help streamline and simplify data collection.
+Certain entities (e.g., HMOs, countries) maintain extensive databases of information on patients in their healthcare system.
+RRCTs use this information to identify eligible patients, log baseline information, determine randomization, and track outcomes.

 - Advantages